vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ***TODO: Python CPSHELL PATCH***

-### Pachting the autoomatic silent mode reenabling
+### Pachting the automatic silent mode reenabling function

 The application includes a feature that (re-)enables silent boot every time the application starts.
 We also need to patch this feature.
 In `/service_manager/services` we find a file called `silentboot.pyc`.
 Let's decompile this file with `decompyle3`: